Home Page

 Every person on this planet has exactly 32 great-great-great grandparents, genetically speaking.
 This website is my attempt to provide the human stories behind the 32 ancestors of my children’s heritage.

-The main navigation for the site is the Ancestor Chart.
-It is always available on the main top menu and also buttons linking to this page are available at the foot of most pages.
-If you click on the name of any individual ancestor it will load a page of stories and anecdotes about that person.
+The Ancestor Chart is the main navigation for this website.
+It is always available on the main top menu.
+Also, buttons linking to this page are available at the foot of most pages.
+If you click on the name of any individual ancestor you will see a page of stories and anecdotes about that person.

 Since I completed my original 32 ancestors project, I have written more articles about other members of our family.
 These can be read at Recent Posts.